kaisamng/sail-vscode-language-support/README.md

 # Visual Studio Code Language Support for Appian Expressions
 An extension for Visual Studio Code that provides formatting and syntax highlighting for code constructed inside an Appian Expression Editor.

-The typical Appian Developer has 50 browser tabs and 5 browser windows open.
-Sometimes you just want to paste mock data or debug data inside of a scratchpad.
-This extension handles formatting that data as well as syntax highlighting for easy readability.

 | Light Mode | Dark Mode |
 | :---: | :---: |
 | ![Light Theme](images/light-theme.png) | ![Dark Theme](images/dark-theme.png) |